Sign In / Sign Out

 Go-to sense in the outdoors: It is crazy to focus on a single sense when outdoors.
 You would miss too much!
 It is critical to look for entropic deviations all around you, and that requires a multi-modal acquisition of the world around you.
 Sometimes something visual doesn’t become interesting until you realize that it is coupled to a particular sound.
 Similarly, things in the acoustic environment fail to be interesting until you realize that they are correlated with some particular smell or behavior.
 The most important thing about observing nature is to stop polluting the sensory landscape with your own contributions.
 Stop moving.
 Be quiet.
 Look, license, smell, and feel.
 Your senses are a resource!
 Don’t deprive one sense of the help it gets from another.
 When we build machines to sense from the environment, we work hard to fuse information from each sensor.
 Nature has done the same with the design and lifetime development of our own sensory systems.
 Trust nature, and use all of your senses.
 Amplifying one is just as bad as neglecting another.

-Associate Director of Educational Programs for the Biomimicry Center
+Manager of the Biomimicry Center

 Job scope: I handle all of the business and operational responsibilities for the center regarding outreach, education and research.
 I set up processes and policies that are effective and efficient so that the center can focus on achieving its goals.
 The Life’s Principle that best describes my role at the Center is Building from the Bottom Up.